Dynamic Equilibrium with Insider Information and General Uninformed Agent Utility

 \section{Example}

-We consider $X_T = (\mu_X - (1/2)\sigma_X^2)T + \sigma_X B_T$ and $\Psi(x) = e^x$, i.e., the terminal payoff is a geometric Brownian motion and the signal is on the log-payoff, or alternatively the signal is multiplicative, rather than additive, on the terminal payoff.
+We consider a univariate case, d=1, with $X_T = (\mu_X - (1/2)\sigma_X^2)T + \sigma_X B_T$ and $\Psi(x) = e^x$, i.e., the terminal payoff is a geometric Brownian motion and the signal is on the log-payoff, or alternatively the signal is multiplicative, rather than additive, on the terminal payoff.
 Lastly, we consider $U$ with CRRA utility.
-Therefore, Assumptions \ref{A:X_SDE}, \ref{A:Psi} and \ref{A:U} are all satisfied.
+Therefore, Assumptions \ref{A:X_SDE}, \ref{A:Psi}, \ref{A:U} and \ref{A:init_pos} are all satisfied.

 With all the assumptions met, we obtain a PCE and DNREE from Theorem \ref{T:main_result}.
 Next, we examine the impact of coefficients on the price, volatility and market price of risk (MPR), in the context of this example.
 For numerical computations, we use the baseline set of parameters